 Do you still have a job at BuzzFeed?
-What seems like a normal, fun quiz hosted on the popular media website actually carries the bitterness of some recently laid-off employees: On January 23, BuzzFeed’s CEO sent a memo to the staff announcing a 15% cut to the workforce.
+What seems like a normal, fun quiz hosted on the popular media website actually carries the bitterness of some recently laid-off employees: In January 2019, BuzzFeed’s CEO sent a memo to the staff announcing a 15% cut to the workforce.
 And that – along with what followed – was a story that BuzzFeed would have rather not seen go viral.
+More recently, Better.com faced a PR nightmare for laying off 900 employees via Zoom in December 2021.

 No one wants to go through layoffs.
 Yet, it happens, and in many cases, it’s needed for the survival of a business.
-In fact, BuzzFeed is not the only media company undergoing job cuts: Vice Media is the latest firm to announce a restructuring that will see 10% of the staff lose their jobs.
+In fact, BuzzFeed is not the only media company undergoing job cuts: Vice Media is another firm that announced a restructuring that will see 10% of the staff lose their jobs.

 Whether it’s because of bad decisions, an economic crisis, a change in business strategy, or a general reorg, companies might reach a point where layoffs are an inevitable option to keep the business alive.
 And when you get to this point, it’s not just about why you got there; what matters is that you’re here now – and you need to carry out the process with as minimal damage to your employee morale and your employer brand as possible.
 You can start with how you’ll communicate layoffs to your employees – both those who are leaving and the ones who are staying.